erusek1/code-assistant-app/README.md

 View a list of all past analyses stored in the system.

+## Troubleshooting

+### JSON Parsing Errors

+If you encounter JSON parsing errors, the tool will attempt to analyze the files anyway.
+The improved error handling will:

+1. Try to read JSON files with multiple encoding strategies
+2. Fall back to binary reading for problematic files
+3. Continue with analysis even when some files can't be fully parsed

+### Ollama Connection Issues

+If you're seeing Ollama connection errors:

+1. Ensure Ollama is installed and running (`ollama serve`)
+2. Verify the models are installed (`ollama list`)
+3. Check that the Ollama API is accessible at http://localhost:11434
+4. The tool will automatically retry API calls with exponential backoff

+### Large Files or Complex Projects

+For very large projects:

+1. Consider analyzing specific directories rather than the entire project
+2. Use the `--fresh` flag to force fresh analysis: `python main.py analyze /path/to/project --fresh`
+3. Increase the `TIMEOUT_SECONDS` value in `config.py` if needed

 ## How It Works

 1. The code analyzer scans your project files, identifying potential issues using the CodeLlama model.